stiebels/deep_story_understanding/README.md

 ### Overview

 Our implementation is based on a (Tensorflow 0.7.1) Multi-layer Bi-directional RNN, using LSTM, to produce Sentence Embeddings, followed by a feed forward ReLU layer.
+The entire code, excluding the proprietary data, can be found in the iPython notebook "full_code.ipynb".

 ### Preprocessing